uber/hermetic_cc_toolchain/contrib/own_zig.md

 This gives us a usable Zig SDK.
 Now:

-- Send the .tar.gz it to your mirror.
+- Send the .tar.xz it to your mirror.
 - Point toolchain/defs.bzl to the new version.
 - Run tests.